A medical degree generally confers the ability to earn a high income.

 I’m not going to try to convince you to take this course, although I believe it is very well done.
 I’m not a big fan of the hard sell, so I’ll let you decide whether or not it’s worth the price of admission.
 You can learn more about the Medical Degree to Financially Free course and see how much it costs here <- my referral link #charitablemission.

 That cost includes access to a private Facebook community for course students, live office hours with James in that group, and the numerous downloads including the calculators, worksheets, audio files of the sessions, and transcripts.
-The doors are open now for the next 15 days, and enrollment closes on June 10th.
+The course is now “evergreen,” meaning you can choose to enroll at any time.

 If you don’t take me up on any of it, I hope you picked up a few tips above to get you started.
 I also hope James doesn’t give me a hard time for giving away too much or refusing to call him “Jimmy” the next time I see him!